aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-documents/manipulate-pdf-document/_index.md

 Aspose.PDF API allows you to add a table of content either when creating a PDF, or to an existing file.
 The ListSection class in the Aspose.Pdf.Generator namespace allows you to create a table of contents when creating a PDF from scratch.
 To add headings, which are elements of the TOC, use the Aspose.Pdf.Generator.Heading class.

-To add a TOC to an existing PDF file, use the Heading class in the Aspose.Pdf namespace.
+To add a TOC to an existing PDF file, use the Heading class in the Aspose.PDF namespace.
 The Aspose.Pdf namespace can both create new and manipulate existing PDF files.
-To add a TOC to an existing PDF, use the Aspose.Pdf namespace.
+To add a TOC to an existing PDF, use the Aspose.PDF namespace.
 The following code snippet shows how to create a table of contents inside an existing PDF file.

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET